 Our programming ranges from a half day to multi day High Ropes Course, half day to multi day Ground Based Initiatives, single to multi night Camping and Hiking Excursions, and After School Programming and Trainings.

 Positive Adventures outdoor courses are generally conducted “Expedition Style.”
 In other words, Positive Adventures Field Staff, client participants and chaperones are expected to contribute to the well-being of the entire group.
-Positive Adventures Field Staff lead by example and actively encourage everyone to participate in common duties (e.g. cooking, cleaning up, helping to lead hikes and generally watching out for themselves and each other).
+Our staff lead by example and actively encourage everyone to participate in common duties (e.g. cooking, cleaning up, helping to lead hikes and generally watching out for themselves and each other).
 We like to think of this idea as being an extension of the community that we comprise when we unite to attain common goals.

-Positive Adventures works with a variety of populations including elementary, middle and high school students, collegians, groups of business administrators and managers and other special interest groups comprised of children and adults.
+Positive Adventures works with a variety of populations including elementary, middle and high school students, college-level students, groups of business administrators and managers, and other special interest groups.